ICEF-NLP/jmm_diversity/README.md

 *```sourcedata```* - pandas dataframe of the processed dataset

 Returns a pair of values dataframe with bins and a dictionary(region:number of languages) based on the sourcedata

 ## Acknowledgements

- - [Polyglot ](https://github.com/aboSamoor/polyglot) Part of this project (polyglot_tokenizer file) has been taken from the polyglot project.
+ - [Polyglot](https://github.com/aboSamoor/polyglot) - A part of the *langdive* library (the polyglot_tokenizer file) has been taken from the Polyglot project.
 The reason for this is difficulty with installation on Windows and MacOS.
 If the library gets updated, this file will be removed.

 ## License